Hook (wrestler)

 Tyler Cole Senerchia (born May 4, 1999) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Hook (often stylized as HOOK).
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Hook (often stylized as HOOK) and is a member of The Opps stable.
 He is a former three-time and the final FTW Champion.
+He also makes appearances with its sister promotion Ring of Honor (ROH) and on the independent circuit.